 Throughout 2016-2017, I recorded first volume of the complete organ works of Herbert Howells.
 Known to the world for his many settings of the Magnificat and Nunc Dimittis and other staples of the choral repertoire, as an organist himself, Howells also had a significant output for the organ.
-I first encountered his music when I sang in the choir of St. Luke's Church in Evanston, Illinois in my high school years.
-That introduction became a life-long love affair, which I knew would eventually lead to a project like this.
+I first encountered his music singing in the choir of St. Luke's Church in Evanston, Illinois in my high school years.
+That introduction became a life-long love affair.

 The recording series will be performed on the organ at First Presbyterian Church in Philadelphia.
 The gallery organ of 60 ranks is a masterpiece by Reuter from 2000, containing many vintage and historic stops from the previous Austin and Hutchings organs.
 The smaller chancel organ (both instruments function as one from the same console) consists of 18 ranks was revised in 2012, replacing much of the 1953 Moller pipework with older, warmer stops.
 The instrument as a whole is wonderfully versatile and colorful, and provides an ideal vehicle for all of Howells' music.